Department of History

 490 Special Topics in History (3).
 Subject matter will vary with instructor but will focus on some particular topic or historical approach.
 Course description available from the departmental office.

 500 Gender, Empire, and Nation in Europe and Beyond, 18th to the 20th Century (WMST 500).
 This course explores the growing body of research on gender, empire, and nation/nationalism in modern European history by focusing on problems of national belongings and citizenship, state and nation building and empire formation, and the gendered discourses and representations of nation and empire.

 513 Imperialism and the Third World (3).
 This course explores the processes by which 19th-century imperialism set the contours of the modern world, establishing relations among societies and reconfiguring both colonial cultures and European cultures.

 516 Historical Time (3).
 This course explores the ways in which Western historians and other students of the past from Adam Ferguson to Stephen Jay Gould have conceptualized and packaged historical time.

-517 Military, War, and Gender in Comparative Perspective (PWAD 517, WMST 517) (3).
-This course introduces students to new research on the history of gender, the military and war in a comparative perspective.
-It explores the interrelations between changing military systems, types of warfare, the gender order as well as political, social and cultural currents with a focus on the 19th and/or 20th century.
+517 Gender, Military, and War in Comparative Perspective (PWAD 517, WMST 517) (3).
+This course introduces students to new research on the history of gender, the military, and war in a comparative perspective.
+It explores the interrelations between changing military systems, types of warfare, the gender order, as well as political, social and cultural currents in modern history.

 527 Latin American Indigenous Peoples (3).
 This course surveys the history of Latin American indigenous peoples from the conquest to the present.
 Focus is on indigenous struggles and survival strategies.